Rwanda Travel Advice

 Foreign nationals should exercise a degree of caution when travelling inside the country.
 Avoid travelling on your own if possible.

 There have been incidents of petty crime in the capital city Kigali such as bag snatching, mugging and stealing from occupied vehicles in traffic jams.
 Foreign nationals are increasingly becoming victims as they are perceived to be a wealthy group and easy targets.
-Lock car doors when driving and travel in a convoy if possible, avoid travelling alone or travelling after dark.
+Good travel advice for Rwanda to lock all car doors when driving and travel in a convoy if possible, avoid travelling alone or travelling after dark.

 Gorilla trekking is available as part of organised tours in the Parc National des Volcans and is one of the most popular tourist activities in the country.
 If you are planning to participate in a gorilla trek it is important to ensure that you on go on treks organised by park authorities.
 Any other groups advertising gorilla treks are violating very serious laws.
 Poachers operate in the park area and are often armed and dangerous, the wildlife also represents a serious threat if you are not with an official guide who can keep you safe.